gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 Where P(i) and Q(i) are the probabilities associated with event i in distributions P and Q, respectively.

 The sum is taken over all events in the distributions.
 KL divergence is used to assess how robust models, algorithms, or data transformations are against changes in input data distribution.
 It helps detect domain shifts, distributional changes, noise impact, and more.
 A lower KL divergence indicates greater similarity and stability between distributions.
 KL divergence aids in understanding how models behave under different conditions, ensuring reliability and informed decision-making in machine learning.

+The Scipy package also have a method for KL Divergence.
+Click this [link](https://docs.scipy.org/doc/scipy/reference/generated/scipy.special.kl_div.html) for more information.

 ## Jensen-Shannon Distance
 The Jensen-Shannon distance (JSD) is a smoothed and symmetrized version of the Kullback-Leibler divergence, measuring the similarity or difference between probability distributions.